VitaliiAndreev/WarThunder_PresetRandomizer/README.md

 ### GUI tips

-- Hovering over nation, country, and vehicle class icons shows clarification.
+- Hovering over game mode, vehicle class, nation, and country icons shows clarification.
 - Battle ratings can be adjusted either by clicking arrows or scrolling with the mouse wheel.
 - Hovering over a vehicle in the research tree highlights the one required to unlock said vehicle.
 - Hovering over a vehicle in a preset highlights the former in the research tree.
 - Clicking a vehicle in the preset opens the research tree tab it's on (if necessary) and scrolls it to bring the vehicle into view.
 - Clicking a vehicle in the research tree toggles it on/off which affects whether it's used in randomisation.
 - Presets need to be scrapped (recycle icon) before research trees are unlocked for free browsing.

+### Startup arguments:

+- "-j" forces the app to work with data deserialised from JSON directly.
+Doesn't affect whether SQLite databases are generated or not.
+- "-!d" prevents the app from generating SQLite databases for game versions.
+Automatically engages "-j" if the latter isn't being used.

 ### User settings